Nandikousik/Rainy-Brain/README.md

 * Different types of models were tried like catboost, random forest, logistic regression, xgboost, support vector machines, knn, naive bayes.
 * Out of these catboost, random forest and support vector machines were top 3
 * The conclusion were made using classification metrics. roc curve and auc score
+# Model Deployment
+* The model is deployed using Flask at Render server at the [link](https://rainybrainml.onrender.com/)

 # If you like this project please do give a star.
 I am also giving my LinkedIn profile.
 If you want we can connect there too
 [https://www.linkedin.com/in/kousik-nandi-a65202191/](https://www.linkedin.com/in/kousik-nandi-a65202191/)